nturaga/bioc-galaxy-integration/README.md

 ### Pass command-line arguments with flags

-In the example *Custom R script* (`my_r_tool.R`), the R package `getopt` is used to add command line arguments with flags.
+In the example *Custom R file* `Kmer_enumerate_tool.R`, the R package `getopt` is used to add command line arguments with flags.
 This can also be done in other ways.
 For example, using ```args = commandArgs(trailingOnly=TRUE)``` and then running ```Rscript --vanilla randomScript.R input.csv output.csv``` which doesn't give you the option of defining flags.
 Also, the package `optparse` can be used for a more pythonic style.
 Check out this [blog](http://www.r-bloggers.com/passing-arguments-to-an-r-script-from-command-lines) for more details on how to pass command line arguemnts in R.

 ###  Implement error handling